morlfm/cypress_alexa/README.md

 This repo shows a basic example of using Cypress and Docker Compose to create simple end-to-end tests for any web application.

--Order_canceled_by_alexa_spec is not public enabled/available
+Order_canceled_by_alexa_spec is not public enabled/available

 ## Run end-to-end tests

--Need to have:
+Need to have:

 Docker installed